 20 “teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.”
 Amen.
 (NKJV).

 The divinity and equality of the Holy Spirit with God the Father and God the Son are also revealed in the apostolic benediction.

-The Holy Spirit is God Almighty in every sense of it; He is not inferior or subservient to God the Father and God the Son, Jesus Christ.
+The Scripture clearly teaches that the Holy Spirit is God in every sense of it; He is not inferior or subservient to God the Father and God the Son, Jesus Christ.

 The Scripture states, “For there are three that bear witness in heaven: the Father, the Word, and the Holy Spirit; and these three are one.”
 (1 John 5:7 NKJV).